UPDATED: JULY 05, 2023 | 1 MIN READ

 How do I prepare for a virtual doctor visit?

-Other than making sure you can log into the appointment platform, you need to be sure to write down your symptoms and any questions you may have for the doctor.
+Other than making sure you can log into the appointment platform, you need to write down your symptoms and any questions you may have for the doctor.

 Are virtual doctor appointments cheaper?